maliahavlicek/ci_mentor_insights/BACKEND_DEVELOPMENT_FLASK.md

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) Note, any error associated with root: color variables were ignored.
 - [HTML Validator](https://validator.w3.org/)
+- [JS validation](https://jshint.com) for each .js file/ , if using ES6, add this before pasting in your file: `/*jshint esversion: 6 */ `
+- [JSON validation](https://jsonlint.com/) for each .json file
 - [PEP8 Validator](http://pep8online.com/) include a screenshot of results

+Note any errors or warnings you are ignorning and why.
+IT IS BEST NOT to have ERRORS, but NINJA, COLOR VARIABLES sometimes are ok to ignore if you say the IDE that has the correct linters noted no errors.
+Or you can take the rendered HTML and run it through the HTML validator for the Flask html templates.

 If the line is too long just add
 ```$python